nishantjr/devbox-play/README.md

 Working from the [source code README][gh].

+__WARNING:__ After `devbox add …` you should exit and restart any `devbox shell` instances so that they get the new configuration/plugins specific to the package.

 Installation:
 - The curl magic installs a `devbox` bootstrap binary in `/usr/local/bin/`;
   via `sudo`.
 This `devbox` second-stage bootstrap script can just as well